sbahar619/container-app-operator/doc/user-guide.md

 - `routeTimeoutSeconds`: Maximum duration for a request before timeout

 **Functional Requirements**:
-- If `hostname` is specified, the operator creates a DomainMapping, DNS Record, and optionally a Certificate.
+- If `hostname` is specified, the operator creates a DomainMapping, CNAMERecord, and optionally a Certificate.
 - TLS certificates are automatically provisioned when `tlsEnabled: true`.

 ### `logSpec`